pixelisart/capstone-project/README.md

 * When you get to the "Running / Development" instructions, do the following instead of 'ember serve':
     * ember serve --environment=production
     * The above command will build a production ready version of Pizza Finder with minified files and offline first functionality.

+## Current Issues

+* When using the app via GitHub pages, going offline and then clicking reload isn't keeping the offline functionality.
+However, if you go offline and then go back to the address bar and hit enter like you're typing the address in again, the service worker functions as intended.
+It's a quirk with the Ember add-on broccoli-serviceworker.
+I'm figuring it out and will update once it's fixed.

 ## Prerequisites